 How to Increase Your Commitment

-It’s also too much for an interim term goal.
-Yes, your ultimate goal can be huge, but it needs to be broken up into smaller, doable goals that fuel your commitment.
+It’s also too much for an interim goal.
+Yes, your ultimate goal can–and should–be huge, but you should break it into smaller, doable goals that fuel your commitment.

 Like what sort of ultimate goal?
 How about entering and winning a body-building competition?
 Yes, they exist for women over 50.
 How about finishing a marathon?
 How about losing 50 or more pounds?

-The key here is breaking your big goal down into smaller goals.
+The crucial key is breaking your big goal down into smaller goals.
 If you fail to do that, I can almost guarantee you will burn out way before your finish line.